Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

-That is, under the No Fine-Tuning causal discovery rule, we again arrive at the LF DAG---with GPT causal modeling, it already provides the most powerful $d$-sep causal explanation one can obtain for the correlation of $P(abc|xy)$ while reproducing the desired conditional independences of Eqs.~\eqref{eq_signaling} and~\eqref{eq_CXY}.
+That is, under No Fine-Tuning, we again arrive at the LF DAG---with GPT causal modeling, it already provides the most powerful $d$-sep causal model one can obtain for the distribution $P(abc|xy)$ while reproducing the desired conditional independences of Eqs.~\eqref{eq_signaling} and~\eqref{eq_CXY}.